LUMII-Syslab/imcs_layoutengine/readme-sources.txt

 * W3C Java classes: src/code/org/w3c/COPYING (W3C liberal license)
 * GWT-AWT classes: gwt-awt/COPYING  (GPLv2 with the classpath exception)

-In addition, the tools used at compile time have the following licenses:
+In addition, the following libraries, which are used at compile time, have their own licenses:
-* GWT: gwt/COPYING (Google Web Toolkit license)
+* GWT (Google Web Toolkit)
-* JavaScript minimizer (Closure Compiler): js-minimizer/COPYING (Apache 2.0 license)
+* webpack (as npm module) and dependencies